What Happens In The Manic Phase Of Bipolar Disorder?

 Does a bipolar person know they are bipolar?

 Generally, those who live with bipolar disorder know that they have the disorder.
 The degrees of awareness may vary depending on peoples’ experiences.
-They may just know that they have cycling symptoms, or they may have received a formal diagnosis.
+They may have a formal diagnosis; otherwise, they may be aware that they have cycling symptoms, or they may not know at all.

 - Previous Article